 Training sessions are available to student organizations, faculty, staff, and administrators regarding, for example, orientations to Counseling Center services, training in listening skills or crisis-intervention, presentations on specific topics/issues in mental health or college life, etc. Tours of the office are available on request.

-Workshops/presentations can be arranged for classes, clubs, residence halls, Greek groups, or other events on campus.
+Workshops/presentations can be arranged for classes, clubs, residence halls, Greek organizations, or other events on campus.
 See our workshops and presentations page for more information.